GeminiCCCC/SystemDesign/README.md

 ## 16. how to do retry?

-exponential backoff and jitter: every retry interval will increased exponentially and plus a random number to prevent many retries happen at the same time
+exponential backoff and jitter: every retry interval will increase exponentially and plus a random number to prevent many retries happen at the same time

 ## 17. how host find which distributed cache node?